Superfoods for Losing Weight

 Couple that with the fact that these nuts are great sources of healthy fats, and you’ve got a delicious, timeless superfood.

 Quinoa is a new addition to the superfood family and has grown in popularity over the last few years.
-It is a grain that hails from Indonesia and is a great all-round source of many vital nutrients.
+It is a grain that hails from Indonesia and is a great all-around source of many vital nutrients.

-One cup of cooked quinoa has around 8 grams of protein, 5 grams of fiber and a variety of different minerals like magnesium, phosphorous, copper, iron, zinc, and potassium.
+One cup of cooked quinoa has around 8 grams of protein, 5 grams of fiber, and a variety of different minerals like magnesium, phosphorous, copper, iron, zinc, and potassium.

 10. Chia seeds

 Following in the footsteps of quinoa, chia seeds have also shown a rise in interest over the last few years.
 Chia seeds are a great way to get fiber (nearly 11 grams per ounce), as well as other minerals similar to those found in quinoa.

 One ounce of chia seeds also has around 4 grams of protein, and these tiny little superfoods will be great on top of your morning oatmeal.